 If you’re looking to buy a new car in the near future, you may be surprised at the kinds of technology on offer.

-Car manufacturers are constantly coming up with new and wonderful ways to use technology to create a safer, more secure, and more enjoyable drive everywhere you go.
-Here are five of the top new technologies appearing in cars over the next few years to look out for!
+Car manufacturers are constantly coming up with new and wonderful ways to use car technology to create a safer, more secure, and more enjoyable drive everywhere you go.
+Here are five of the top new car technologies appearing over the next few years to look out for!

 - Biometric access

 Using biometrics, such as fingerprint or retina scanning may seem like something from a futuristic movie, but it’s entirely possible that this technology will soon be used for unlocking and starting your car.

 Both retina and fingerprint scanners are in the works with several car manufacturers, and the technology should help ensure that only the owner or authorised persons are able to enter and start the car.
 This is a high-tech security feature that should help reduce the chance of car theft!

 - Active window displays

 Imagine looking through your windshield and seeing a highlighted arrow pointing to the next turnoff you need to take to reach your destination.
 This is just one of the possibilities of active window displays.